bucketeer-io/bucketeer-docs/docs/getting-started/choose-sdk.md

 :::tip

-We strongly recommend you check the [Integrate Bucketeers](./integrate-bucketeers.md) and [Using Feature Flags](../using-feature-flags/) guides before using Bucketeer SDKs in your application.
+We strongly recommend that you check the [Integrate Bucketeers](./integrate-bucketeers.md) and [Using Feature Flags](../using-feature-flags/) guides before using Bucketeer SDKs in your application.

 :::